 Talkeetna River Natural History Float Trip

-On the Susitna River, there is a stunning view of Mt.
-McKinley (20, 320′) and the entire Alaska Range.
+On the Susitna River, there is a stunning view of Denali (20, 320′) and the entire Alaska Range.
 On clear days, the view is amazing.
 There will be plenty of opportunities to take photos!
-For a small additional fee, we have a professional photographer available to take pictures of you, the raft, and your guide – with a stunning backdrop of Mt.
+For an additional fee you will be able to purchase photos, we have a photographer available to take pictures of you, the raft, and your guide – with a stunning backdrop of Mt.
 McKinley!